averyra35/CSE-310-Projects/Hello_World_Project/CSE 310 - Hello World Module Report.md

 6. What strategies (behavioral and technical) worked well during this Sprint?
 What did not work well?
 List some possible ways that you can improve next Sprint.
+> It went pretty fast since it was just the hello world program, I pretty much did my research and started at the top with the def and down to the print statement and the call.
+Next time, it might be a different langauge so I could do more research for how to complete the project and start working on it.